 Nan’s remarkable abilities were recently highlighted on the rebroadcast of the BBC’s very popular, “One Man and His Dog”.
 Alasdair and Nan still hold the title for the highest points ever attained in over 40 years of programs; an amazing 108 out of 110 points.

-I got my first puppy, Bear, in 2000 and discovered trialing in 2002.
-I was incredibly fortunate to have such gifted first dogs in Bear & Max.
+I never had animals growing up but always longed for a dog, and got my first puppy, Bear, in 2000.
+I discovered trialing in 2002 and was incredibly fortunate to have such gifted first dogs in Bear & Max.

 In 2008, I was 3rd & 10th in US National with Max & Bear, respectively.
-Alba Cap is a relative to both dogs and he and I won the US National in 2012.
+Alba Cap is a relative to both dogs and he and I won the US National in 2012 on the large and testing course in Klamath Falls, OR.

 - Scottish National Champion, 1984